The BEST Sunset Spot in Victoria BC

-Besides the sunset, there's a lot of other amazing adventures to be had on Vancouver Island.
+Besides the sunset, there are a lot of other amazing adventures to be had on Vancouver Island.
 Find in this locals guide the best things to do in Victoria.
 For more travel inspiration on Vancouver Island, check out our Vancouver Island travel guide!

 Did we miss any of your favorite sunset spots in Victoria, BC?
 Comment below!